-I viewed requirements from Jira and gathered from raw user data.
+I viewed requirements and gathered from raw user data.
 I created a sitemap and Identity Access Management (IAM) personas.
-I also researched, contributed, and coded some of the SAM Web Design Standards https://gsa.github.io/sam-web-design-standards/ (a branch of the USWDS).
-I helped perform user testing, and created user flows and mockups for IAM, My Access pages, and designed an easier way for users to search government documents for the new Sam.gov.
-I took part in an SAFe Agile process.
-Job located at GSA.
+I also researched, contributed, and coded some of the SAM Web Design Standards (Design System) https://gsa.github.io/sam-web-design-standards/ (a branch of the USWDS).
+I helped perform user testing, and created user flows and mockups for IAM, My Access pages, Sam.gov Reporting, and designed an easier way for users to search government documents for the new Sam.gov.
+Sam.gov Reporting has data visualizations that display contract awards for government and small businesses.
+I also took part in an SAFe Agile process.

 The World Bank

 I created a Landing Page design and HR and Procurement online forms for The World Bank.
 On display are a couple of examples of Procurement online forms designed in Axure.
 I also did a version of the Purchase Order Change Form using Bootstrap.
 In addition, there are also on display examples of personas, user journey maps, and a sitemap.

 Gathered requirements, created user stories, use cases, sitemaps, wireframes, coded front-end UI’s, and worked with developers (etc).
 Performed heuristics and user testings.
 This process lead to the creation of a user friendly mobile app and a module for users (using gamification) to gain health knowledge and incentives for cheaper insurance.

 Report Dashboard for standard Excel health charts and a fixed left-hand menu.